syncfusion-content/blazor-docs/blazor/datagrid/column-rendering.md

 ## Dynamic column generation

-The Syncfusion&reg; Grid component allows you to dynamically generate columns at runtime, based on the data provided.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> Grid component allows you to dynamically generate columns at runtime, based on the data provided.
 This feature is useful when you need to display data with varying columns based on user requirements or dynamic data sources.

 You can refer the following code example to achieve this.